searchspring/asana-github-pr-webhook/README.md

 ## Usage

-Use the last 4 digits of an Asana task at the beginning of a PR name.
+Use the last 4 digits of an Asana task ID at the beginning of a PR name.

 <img src="screen1.png" width="400px">